Indigenous Teaching & Learning

 Suswaaning Endaajig First Peoples Indigenous Centre (FPIC)

-Durham College’s Indigenous Coaches, Peggy Forbes and Julie Pigeon, are able to work with faculty who are looking at ways that they can begin to infuse Indigenous Knowledge into curriculum.
+Durham College’s Indigenous Coach, Julie Pigeon, is able to work with faculty who are looking at ways that they can begin to infuse Indigenous Knowledge into curriculum.
 They are also are available to provide a number of Indigenous specific workshops and presentations including: